K-2LU/golang/03-crashcourse/README.md

 - **Use slices & maps** correctly, pre-allocate capacity for large workloads, and be mindful of underlying memory / pointer behavior with slices and arrays.

 - **Concurrency is powerful but must be used carefully:** coordinate via channels and protect shared memory with mutexes/RWMutex, and use WaitGroups to synchronize goroutines.

----

-If you want, I can:
-- Provide the same content as a downloadable `.md` file (I will produce the file content ready for download).
-- Generate flashcards or a short quiz based on these notes.
-- Extract specific code examples into separate runnable example files (e.g., a small API repo scaffold).
-- Create a visual flowchart of concurrency patterns using the whiteboard tool.

-Which would you like next?